dileepnandanam/dileepnandanam.github.io/_posts/2020-12-20-building-a-survey-with-react-and-rails.markdown

 {% endhighlight %}

 We can maintain this as state for survey component and render form elements inside, based on `answertype` attribute.
-And after filling the data, Survey component shold post json of the following format.
+And after filling the data, Survey component should post json of the following format.

 {% highlight  ruby %}